WiggelMc/Mathematik1Tools/README.txt

 //SUB: rD-DrD // rD-rD // rD-rD!cDvD
 //CONTROL: u // e [for undo and exit.
 Exit will print the calculation afterwards]

+You can concat multiple Operations into one Step as long as they don't conflict

 cDvD can be used to get a value in a column